-To show the effect of a sudden perturbation we focus on the maximally mixed case for which the relevant function from linear response theory to consider is the so-called fluctuation function given by, $F_{QB} (t) = \frac{1}{2}\langle \lbrace Q(t), B\rbrace \rangle = \langle Q(t), B \rangle $ \cite{Buca_l-bit}.
-Considering a transverse perturbation field $B =S_{j}^{x}$ at $t = 0$, Fig. \ref{Fig:autocorrelation} plots auto-correlation function corresponding to local operators $Q = S_{r/2}^{x}$ and $S_{r/2 -1}^{z}S_{r/2}^{x}$, for two different (system-size, boson-dimensions[truncated phonon Hilbert space]), $(N = 7, N_B = 3)$ and $(N=9,N_B = 1)$, respectively.
-Physically, $\langle S_{r/2}^{x}(t), S_{r/2}^{x} \rangle$ signifies the transverse auto-correlation st site $r/2$, and $\langle [S_{r/2 -1}^{z}S_{r/2}^{x}](t), S_{r/2}^{x} \rangle$ represent a three-spin type auto-correlation function, the former being directly measurable.
 Two cases show persistent many-body Bl\"och oscillations, where in case of $S_{r/2 -1}^{z}S_{r/2}^{x}$, significantly low amplitude oscillations (the orange curve) are observed.
-In this case, the time evolved operator acts on sites away from the perturbation site, signifying the memory of the perturbation is highly localized in space.
+In this case, the time-evolved operator acts on sites away from the perturbation site, signifying the memory of the perturbation is highly localized in space.
 Comparison of Fig. \ref{Fig:autocorrelation}(a) and (b) further shows that an increased tilt field $W~(>J)$ increases both frequency and amplitude of the coherent oscillation (see SI Fig. 1 for comparison for a fixed system size $N = 7$), thereby, signifying the necessity of a large tilt field for the coherence to be protected.
-We further find that, tilt field determines both frequency and amplitude of the coherent oscillations, larger phonon energy is supportive of the coherence, and the magnitude of the tilt field must be the largest energy scale in the system.
+We further find that the tilt field determines both the frequency and amplitude of the coherent oscillations, larger phonon energy supports the coherence, and the magnitude of the tilt field must be the largest energy scale in the system.
 See Appendix \ref{App:size_and_others} for further explanations.

-Moreover, for the chosen operators and perturbation, $F_{QB} (t)$ is physically related to the time dependent local transverse susceptibility.
-In fact due to the dynamical $\ell-$bits a lower bound for the persistent oscillations of the susceptibility can be found \cite{Marko1,Marko2}.
+Moreover, $F_{QB} (t)$ is physically related to the time-dependent local transverse susceptibility for the chosen operators and perturbation.
+In fact, due to the dynamical $\ell-$bits a lower bound for the persistent oscillations of the susceptibility can be found \cite{Marko1, Marko2}.